cceh/m-salt-api/docs/_sources/index.rst.txt

 -------------

 The client using the API may wish to display the HTML of the article embedded in a page of the client's choice.
-To make this seemless the HTML must be sanitized by the client and the CSS needed for correct display of your HTML should be provided by the :http:get:`/v1/` endpoint.
+To make this seamless the HTML must be sanitized by the client and the CSS needed for correct display of your HTML should be provided by the :http:get:`/v1` endpoint.

 Sanitized HTML in articles may contain only the tags: div, p, span, i, b, em, strong, sup, sub, br, all with an optional class attribute.